My Sliding Door Moment

 Moving in was a nightmare, the day after I moved in, my toilets started leaking, next was the washing machine flooding the kitchen floor.
 Instead of handling this all in a calm and capable manner, I completely freaked out.
 Which didn't help of course.
 The next few months were a nightmare of my own making because I was completely panicked about EVERYTHING and I was spiraling into anxiety.
 My Yoga practice wasn't helping because all I could think of during yoga was what if my house falls apart and I lose everything.
 A little dramatic!

-Lisa Coyle, one of our instructors, is an amazing teacher who teaches the concept of Ayurveda in every yoga class.
+Lisa Coyle, one of our former Retreat Leaders, is an amazing teacher who teaches the concept of Ayurveda in every yoga class.
 She repeated less effort over and over.
 It finally took about a week or so ago.
 I relaxed.
 I could breathe again.